amalay/terraform-azure/learning/day-02/README.md

 ```

 ### Learning Steps
+1. You need to have Terraform Cloud account.
+If not having, create it here https://app.terraform.io/
+2. Create an organization.
+3. Create a workspace withing the organization.
+4. On VS terminal execute this command <b>terraform login</b> to login to terraform first.
+5. Then execute <b>terraform init</b> folowed by <b>terraform validate</b>, <b>terraform plan</b> and <b>terraform apply</b>

 ### Importent Note:
 To run this terraform script locally (e.g. from VS code terminal), the <b>Execution Mode</b> for <b>Terraform Cloud</b> must be set to <b>Local</b>.
 You can set it by following below steps: